top of page

 • They need to teleport themselves about 10 years into the future, to when they are in their late 20s.

 • They open the door and walk out into this future world.
 They experience it as their future self.
-They figure out the kind of job they will get as a result of their college education.
+They figure out the kind of job they will get because of their college education.
 They figure out where they live, the kind of people they will be around, and the kind of person they will become.

 • Then, this future self gathers all that data, jumps back into the time machine, and travels back to the present.